Parsl/parsl/docs/userguide/plugins.rst

 ---------
 When the parsl data flow kernel is ready for a task to run, it passes that task to an `Executor`.
-The executor is then responsible for running the task's python code and returning the result.
+The executor is then responsible for running the task's Python code and returning the result.
 This is the abstraction that allows one executor to run code on the local submitting host, while another executor can run the same code on a large supercomputer.